2, 3 & 4 Year Old Funding

 If you would like to apply for the extended funding you co do so on the following link.
 You will need to apply after your child is 3 years old and before the start of the term before their funding starts.
 Once applied you will received an 11 digit code from HMRC which you will need to renew every 3 months.

-We have three ways in which you can use your funding with us at Orchard Lea:
+We have two ways in which you can use your funding with us at Orchard Lea

 - Universal funding (11 hours per week)

 A purely funded place will consist of 1x 3 hour & 2x 4 hour half day sessions.
-A maximum of 1 morning session is available per week subject to availability.
+A maximum of 1 morning sessions are available per week subject to availability.
 I.E: 1 morning (09:00 – 12:00) and 2 afternoons (13:30 – 17:30).
-Please note a 3 hour half day session is only available to children assessing a universal purely funded place and is not a regular session.
+Please note a 3 hour half day session is only available to children assessing a purely funded place and is not a regular session.
 Sessions are subject to availability on Tuesday, Wednesday and Thursday mornings.

 - Extended funded (22 hours per week)

-If your child is claiming a 9.5 or 10 hour fully funded day there will be a consumable charge of up to £10 per day.
+If your child is claiming funding during any of their sessions, there will be an hourly consumable charge of £1.50.
 This is due to the rate we receive from the local Authority, which is only intended to cover the fixed costs involved with providing basic care.
-The consumable charge covers items such as (but not limited to) snacks and drinks, arts and craft resources (paper, paint, glue, glitter, clay, pencils etc) sun lotion, online learning journals etc.
+The consumable charge covers items such as (but not limited to) snacks and drinks, arts and craft resources (paper, card, paint, glue, glitter, clay, pencils, sand, playdough etc) sun lotion, online learning journals, extracurricular activities (Diddi dance & press pause yoga), all trips (excluding admission charges) cleaning products and utility cost etc.

 The following will apply to both the Universal and Extended funding delivery:

-- All Bank Holidays are chargeable unless booked out as part of your child’s holiday entitlement.
-Funding will be allocated on Bank Holidays.
+- Funding will be allocated on Bank Holidays.

 - Funding will be allocated during the Christmas week.